Agentic RAG: why vector search misses exact IDs

 ?>

-This iterative process is similar to how we debug legacy code.
-You don’t just look at one log file; you check the PHP error logs, then the Nginx logs, then the database transients until the pattern emerges.
-For more on how to structure these systems, check out my critique on architecture patterns for reliable AI.
+The loop is not far off how we debug legacy code.
+You do not stop at one log file: you check the PHP error logs, then Nginx, then the database transients, until the pattern shows up.
+For more on structuring these systems, there is my critique of architecture patterns for reliable AI.

-Look, if this Agentic RAG stuff is eating up your dev hours, let me handle it.
-I’ve been wrestling with WordPress and complex data integrations since the 4.x days.
+If agentic RAG is eating your dev hours, hand it to me.
+I have been wrestling with WordPress and complex data integrations since the 4.x days.